TABLE OF CONTENTS

 - For a Venmo business to be able to offer its products and services it must go through specific authorizations.
 That means that a business that isn’t authorized by Venmo can’t sell products or services.

 - Buyers are protected by the Venmo Purchase Protection Program.
-The Venmo Purchase Protection Program requires sellers to keep transaction documentation, and this documentation may be requested by Venmo in investigation of claims.
+The Venmo Purchase Protection Program requires sellers to keep transaction documentation, which may be requested during a Venmo chargeback claim investigation.

 Venmo Business Fees